Dhaia/MoviesFollower/README.md

 - Add the feature where the app loads more data when getting to the end of the recycler view.
 - Fix the swipe-to-delete bug.
 The problem is, I can't delete two items at the same time, I must wait until the snackbar disappears, if I don't, the last deleted item will appear again.
 - Add unit and UI tests for the app (I only used Firebase test lab).

+# Try the app

+If you have an Android device, here a [**Direct Link**](https://docs.google.com/uc?export=download&id=1Bh8s-RikywKXhPPdUzjHuw37VzQgDN9F) for you to run this app on your device.